 In 2016 my pamphlet collection of poems The Migrant Ship was published and in the same year my Crossings: a journey through borders (Seren) appeared.
 It is an exploration of borders both literal and metaphorical.

-Next month (April 2107) my latest poetry pamphlet will appear from Melos and is called A Dog’s Brexit, a return to my satirical/political mode.
+My latest poetry pamphlet appeared in April 2017 from Melos and is called A Dog’s Brexit, a return to my satirical/political mode.